NuGet/docs.microsoft.com-nuget/docs/consume-packages/configuring-nuget-behavior.md

 # Common NuGet configurations

 NuGet's behavior is driven by the accumulated settings in one or more `NuGet.Config` (XML) files that can exist at solution- (project if no solution is used), user-, and computer-wide levels.
-A global `NuGetDefaults.Config` file also specifically configures package sources.
-Settings apply to all commands issued in the CLI, the Package Manager Console, and the Package Manager UI.

 ## Config file locations and uses